Muscles Cramps (nas pe nas chadna):

 Most common symptoms of the muscle cramps are mysterious pain and stiffness.
 Most leg cramps occur suddenly with tingling and twitching of muscles.
 Severe cramps can also be accompanied with swelling and soreness and may require massage and rest for recovery.
 During the cramp, it may not be possible to move your leg as well.
 Post the cramp, the leg muscle may feel tender to the touch.

 In most of the cases, causes of muscle cramp remain unknown.
 (1) Actually, these cramps are generally harmless and can be ignored.
-However if they recur constantly, cause pain and discomfort, it is better to consult with a doctor.
+But if it recurs constantly, causes pain and discomfort, it is advisable to consult with a doctor.
 (1)

 Muscle cramps are usually caused by dietary deficiency of vitamins and minerals, particularly of Vitamin D, calcium, Potassium, magnesium and B6.
 Dehydration is supposed to be the main cause of muscle cramps, especially in exercise associated muscle cramps.
 (2)

 Another cause of cramps may be some medical condition like- diabetes, thyroid disorder, liver or nerve related problem, uraemia, and peripheral vascular disease.
 Old age is also a major cause of muscle cramps because in old age, people lose muscle mass, therefore get over stressed easily.
-Other causes are overuse of muscles, mental stress, nervous irritability, pregnancy, menstrual cycle and menopausal disorders.
-Side effects of medication such as- statins and furosemide- may also caused muscle cramps.
+Some other causes are overuse of muscles, mental stress, nervous irritability, pregnancy, menstrual cycle and menopausal disorders.
+Side effects of medication such as- statins and furosemide- may also cause cramps.

-Muscle cramps usually are a temporary nuisance and are rarely harmful.
-These cramps typically resolve on their own.
-Normally, there is no need of medicines to treat an ordinary muscle cramp.
-But if these cramps recur frequently and are persistent or severe in nature, then you should consult your doctor.
-Otherwise, you can treat them with self care measures such as – proper diet, exercises etc. You can try it to speed up the recovery, lessen the discomfort and to control future recurrence.
+Muscle cramps usually are a temporary nuisance and typically resolve on their own.
+Normally, there is no need of medicines to treat an ordinary muscle cramp; you can treat it with self care measures such as – proper diet, exercise etc. You can try these measures to speed up the recovery, lessen the discomfort and to control future recurrence.

 Instant Remedies to Cure Muscle Cramps: